stevanapter/hypertree/README.md

 <img src="images/cell.gif">

-	sorts:		multi-sort the table ascending, descending, ascending-absolute-value, descending-absolute-value.
+	sorts:		table multi-sort.

+				symbol and character columns have case-insensitive ascending (a) and descending (d).

+				columns of other types have ascending (a), descending (d), ascending- absolute (A), and descending-absolute (D).

 <img src="images/sorts.gif">

-	groups:		press the alt/option key to summon a window which allows drag-and-drop regrouping of the table, and to select which columns of the table are visible.
+	groups:		press the alt/option key to summon the column-arrangement window which allows drag-and-drop regrouping of the table, and selection of visible/ invisible columns.

 				columns may also be re-arranged directly with drag-and-drop.